PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 ## Software Dependencies

 This program leverages SMO from Sql Server 2012.
-The required DLLs are in the Lib folder
+The required DLLs are in the Lib directory

 In order to use the /Git, /Svn, or /Hg switches, you need the following software installed and the executables present at a specific location.